semantic-release/semantic-release/CONTRIBUTING.md

 ### Lint

 All the [semantic-release](https://github.com/semantic-release) repository use [XO](https://github.com/sindresorhus/xo) for linting and [Prettier](https://prettier.io) for formatting.
-Prettier formatting will be automatically verified adn fixed by XO.
+Prettier formatting will be automatically verified and fixed by XO.

-Before pushing your code changes make sure there is no linting errors by with `npm run lint`.
+Before pushing your code changes make sure there is no linting errors with `npm run lint`.

 **Tips**:
 - Most linting errors can be automatically fixed with `npm run lint --fix`.